ncontiero/dkcutter-django/docs/deployment-with-docker.md

 - `django`: your application running behind `Gunicorn`;
 - `postgres`: PostgreSQL database with the application's relational data;
 - `redis`: Redis instance for caching;
+- `traefik`: Traefik reverse proxy with HTTPS on by default.

 Provided you have opted for Celery (via setting `use_celery` to `y`) there are three more services: